arnbme/nyckelharpa/README.md

 ## 2. Features

 * Under user control, forces HSM arming when a contact is open.<br /> Why is this needed?
 HSM does not arm the system when a contact is open.
-Examples:<br />It's 1AM, you want to arm the system for night, but a contact is broken.<br /> You are away from home, forgot to arm the system, and when you try, oops the back door is open.
+Examples:<br /><br />It's 1AM, you want to arm the system for night, but a contact is broken.<br /><br />You are away from home, forgot to arm the system, and when you try, oops the back door is open.
 * Adjusts Hubitat's mode when HSM's arm state changes.
 (HSM adjusts HSM's arm state when the mode changes)
 * Provides an easy to use security related message control center with output to TTS, Speakers, and Pushover